Spinach Artichoke Stuffed Salmon

 - red pepper flakes

-What kind of salmon works best for this reicpe?
+What kind of salmon works best?

 I suggest purchasing fresh salmon for this recipe so that we can get the salmon to sear beautifully on both sides.
 Frozen salmon would also work, but you would need to defrost it first, then you’d want to pat it dry entirely.
 Even after all of that, keep in mind that frozen salmon, unfortunately, just won’t get that same beautiful sear as fresh salmon will.
 So I really suggest going with fresh if you can for this recipe.